neavns/jordle/README.md

 We also store the progress in `localStorage` so that the user can continue from where they left off when they refresh the page.
 The `localStorage` is cleared every day.

+## Update
+After looking at the real Wordle app, I realised that they don't have a server - everything is done on the client 😱.
+You can also cheat and find the solution in the `localStorage`.
+I totally got sidetracked and forgot that this isn't supposed to be a competitive game 🤦🏻‍♂️.
+But nevertheless, I really enjoyed working on this.

 # Getting Started
 To get it up and running simply clone the repo and run the following commands